nelsbrock/fingerprunk/README.md

 ## Usage

-Let's say you want to find keys whose fingerprints begin with `C0FFEE` and store them `secret.asc`.
+Let's say you want to find keys whose fingerprints begin with `C0FFEE` and store them at `secret.asc`.
 The regex for this is `^C0FFEE`.
 Now, simply use the following command to start the search:

 ```sh
 fingerprunk -r '^C0FFEE' >> secret.asc